tgc-bot/FourAcesContracts/Membership.md

         4. Member’s loans, and all information required for handling such loans.

+2. Information within the Casino (as outlined in *<span class="underline">\[1c\]</span>*) is not saved once the Member’s discord account is removed from the Casino’s discord server, or the Member’s Discord account is removed of its Member role.
+This removal MAY take up to 24 hours to occur.

-2. The Casino’s discord bot additionally records all messages that are sent within the Casino’s discord server and to the bot’s private messages.
+3. The Casino’s discord bot additionally records all messages that are sent within the Casino’s discord server and to the bot’s private messages.